 - Interstate 30 (west of Interstate 35W) you’re on the West Freeway

 - Interstate 30 (from west of downtown Dallas to downtown Fort Worth) you’re on the Tom Landry Freeway

 And don’t even get me started on the S.M.
-Wright Freeway or the Julius Schwepps or the Marvin D. Love or the John Carpenter.
+Wright Freeway, the Julius Schwepps, the Marvin D. Love, or the John Carpenter.
 Who were all these guys anyway?!?

 More Cool Stuff About Irving